KhaelK138/KhaelK138.github.io/markdown/WindowsPrivilegeEscalation.md

 **Abusing Privileges to Execute Code as Privileged Users**
 - Can either exploit applications, the kernel, or abuse privileges we have
 - `whoami /priv`
+	- This will return the specific privileges our user has, in either an enabled or disabled state
+	- Disabled just means we need to enable it before using the relevant command
+		- We can enable all privileges using [this powershell script](https://www.leeholmes.com/adjusting-token-privileges-in-powershell/)
 - Privilege Abuse:
 	- If we have `SeImpersonatePrivilege`, `SeBackupPrivilege`, `SeAssignPrimaryToken`, `SeLoadDriver`, `SeTakeOwnershipPrivilege` or `SeDebugPrivilege`, we can sometimes perform operations in the security context of another user
 		- With the `SeBackupPrivilege` and `SeRestorePrivilege`, we can read arbitrary files with robocopy: `robocopy /b C:\<path to file> .\<filename>`